philiptaron/systemd/systemd-258/posts/38-homed-signing.md

 This gets the public part of the local key pair, and installs it on a remote system, renaming it to "foobar" on the fly (because that target system of course already has a local key, which is distinct, and we don't want to override).

-And with that and user/home dir created locally will also be accepted on the specified target system for login.
+And with that, user/home directories created locally will also be accepted on the specified target system for login.

 **A more complex example:**